CoLRev-Environment/colrev/docs/source/guides/manual/1_workflow.rst

      ReviewManager.format()      ...
 Everything ok.

-CoLRev Operation
+CoLRev operation
 -------------------------------

+The status provides an overview of the six steps and corresponding operations:

+Step Search
+   - Operation: Search
+Step Metadata
+   - Operation: Load
+   - Operation: Prep
+   - Operation: Dedupe
+Step Prescreen
+   - Operation: Prescreen
+Step PDFs
+   - Operation: PDF get
+   - Operation: PDF prep
+Step Screen
+   - Operation: Screen
+Step Data
+   - Operation: Data
+   - Operation: Paper

+Operations lead records to transition between states as illustrated in the following

+TODO : add search

 .. figure:: ../../../figures/state-machine.svg
    :width: 700
    :alt: Overview of states

-Git: analyze changes
+CoLRev validate
 -------------------------------

-After each step, check and validate the changes using a git `client of your choice <https://git-scm.com/downloads/guis>`_:
+After each step, check and validate the changes using

 .. code-block:: bash

-      git status
-      gitk
-      colrev status
+      colrev validate

+TODO : include example of colrev validate

+..
    Using git, you can validate the individual changes and the commit report for each version.
    Instructions on how to correct and trace errors are available in the guidelines for the respective step.

 CoLRev also ensures that the git-diffs are readable:

+TODO : update (e.g., colrev_origin, provenance fields)

 .. code-block:: diff